SAP-samples/teched2025-XP260/exercises/ex3/ex3.1/README.md

     ... other customer's entities
     ```

-  - ✅ Each customer entity generates a separate audit log entry.
+  - Each customer entity generates a separate audit log entry.
-  - ✅ When creditCardNo is accessed, a **SensitiveDataRead** log is automatically generated.
+  - When creditCardNo is accessed, a **SensitiveDataRead** log is automatically generated.
-  - ✅ These events are richer than standard audit logs and include:
+  - These events are richer than standard audit logs and include:
     - Who accessed the data
     - When it was accessed
     - Context of the access

-#### Step 4: Test Write Access to Customer Data with Admin User
+#### 🪜 Step 4: Test Write Access to Customer Data with Admin User
-- Action:
+- ▶️ Action:
   - Open the file test/http/AdminService.http.
   - Change the username to 'incident.support@tester.sap.com' (admin role), password : 'initial'.
   - Scroll to line 25 and replace the value of the "creditCardNo" field with "1234567890123456".
   - Scroll to line 13 and and click on 'Send Request' to run the 'POST {{server}}/odata/v4/admin/Customers' request.

-  Results:
-  - ✅ Here is a sample audit log **PersonalDataModified** for one customer entity.
+- ✅ Results: Here is a sample audit log **PersonalDataModified** for one customer entity.
 In your log, the timestamp matches the current timestamp.
 ```
 [odata] - POST /odata/v4/admin/Customers
 [audit-log] - PersonalDataModified: {